Buroni/syllabus/js-core/week-05/lesson.md

 ## Arrays

-If you want to store a **bunch of things**, a **collection** or a **list** of things,  identifiers like `name1`, `name2`, `name3` and so on quickly become tiresome. **Arrays** are to the rescue!
+If you want to store a **bunch of things**, a **collection** or a **list** of things,  identifiers like `name1`, `name2`, `name3` and so on quickly become tiresome. **Arrays** to the rescue!

 Imagine an array like a list or a collection of variables, but instead of each variable having its own name, only the array has a name.
 So how do you access a variable inside, then?
-How do you read and write?
+How do you read and update it?
 Using an *index*!

 An index is just a whole number, such as `0`, `1`, `2` and so forth.
 As in many areas of computing, indices in JavaScript arrays start with `0` --- so `0` is the index of the first element of an Array, `1` is the index of the second element, and so forth.